 A token for the metro costs 1200 sum, and trains run every 8-10 minutes from 5 am to midnight.

-Taking pictures inside is not allowed.
-You also need to have your bag checked when you enter the station.
-There is no need for paranoia; the security is not corrupt or angry, rather they are friendly types, happy to have a chat with a foreigner.
+Taking pictures inside used to be forbidden, but it is allowed nowadays.
+You still need to have your bag checked when you enter the station.
+There is no need for paranoia; the security is not corrupt or angry, they are friendly types, happy to have a chat with a foreigner.

-Buses cost 1200 sum and run from 6am until midnight.
+Buses run from 6am until midnight.
 Mybus Tashkent is a pretty advanced app with realtime data on buses, but it is Russian-only, Android-only for now, and trip planning is complicated if you don’t know Tashkent.
 Wikiroutes is a more useful alternative to plan your route.

 Taxis around the city cost between 1000 and 8000 sum, depending on your destination.
 Although ride-hailing apps are being used, it is usually quicker and cheaper to flag a gypsy cab down from the side of the road.
 Make sure you agree on a price before you get in.